 The Authority continues to carry commercial insurance for all other risks of loss, including workers' compensation and employee health and accident insurance.
 Settled claims resulting from these risks have not exceeded commercial insurance coverage in any of the past three fiscal years.
+There were no reductions of limits from the prior year.
 The Authority does have a policy relating to the credit risk of investments.